 En Dedans/En Dehors: Inward/Outward.
 We want our dancers to be inwardly strong (confident and positive self-image), and outwardly focused (seeking to leave the world a better place each and every day).

-Sometimes we don’t realize what we are capable of until someone else helps us see our own potential.
-We strive to continually improve as a studio and dance educators, encouraging and inspiring our young artists to never give up on themselves or their dreams.
+We believe in continually striving to improve--as a studio, as dance educators, and as artists--encouraging and inspiring our young artists to never give up on themselves or their dreams.

 Chassé: to chase.
 We believe in chasing dreams and working hard to catch them!

 We believe dance can have significant influence on a child’s life—physically, mentally, and emotionally.
 We take our role as teacher very seriously, recognizing the impact we can have.